Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Attacks on DAA

 \subsection{Attack Dataset}

-To test the efficacy of our attacks, we start from the dataset created by Davies et al.~\cite{davies} which contains around 8000 files and includes: \begin{itemize} \item Common files: DOC, DOCX, JPG, PDF, PPTX, XLS, XLSX, 7ZIP (with three different types of compressions), CSS, DLL, GIF, MKV, MP3, MP4, PNG, RAR, TAR and XML. \item Files encrypted by the following ransomware: Maze, Dharma, Netwalker, Notpetya, Phobos, Ryuk, Sodinokibi, BadRabbit and WannaCry. \end{itemize} To create the encrypted files, the authors took the common files in their dataset (in particular, DOC, DOCX, JPG, PDF, PPTX, XLS, and XLSX) and applied the different ransomware encryption.
+To test the efficacy of our attacks, we start from the dataset created by Davies et al.~\cite{davies} which contains around 8000 files and includes: \begin{itemize} \item Common files: DOC, DOCX, JPG, PDF, PPTX, XLS, XLSX, 7ZIP (with three different types of compressions), CSS, DLL, GIF, MKV, MP3, MP4, PNG, RAR, TAR and XML. \item Files encrypted by the following ransomware: Maze, Dharma, NetWalker, NotPetya, Phobos, Ryuk, Sodinokibi, BadRabbit and WannaCry. \end{itemize} To create the encrypted files, the authors took the common files in their dataset (in particular, DOC, DOCX, JPG, PDF, PPTX, XLS, and XLSX) and applied the different ransomware encryption.

 To simulate the results that ransomware would obtain by applying the three attacks that we propose, we enriched Davies et al. dataset by adding modified encrypted files.
 First, we took 100 files from each file type in the dataset provided by Davies et al., for a total of 2900 files (2000 common files and 900 encrypted files).
-Then, to test the three attacks, we modified the header of every ransomware encrypted file as follows: \begin{itemize} \item Files with suffix ``low-H'', prepending a low-entropy 256 bytes block (i.e., a repetition of the character 'a'); \item Files with suffix ``rep-bytes'', repeating the first 8 bytes for 32 times; \item Files with suffix ``com-seq'', substituting the first 256 bytes of the file with a random succession of various low-entropy sequences.
-We used the uppercase alphabet, the lowercase alphabet, some common words, numbers between 0 and 22, and a repetition of the number zero. \end{itemize}
+Then, to test the three attacks, we modified the header of every ransomware encrypted file as follows: \begin{itemize} \item Files with suffix ``low-H'', prepending a low-entropy 256 bytes block (i.e., a repetition of the character 'a').
+With 1 byte per character, we obtain 256 repeated characters, making the entropy of the header extremely low; \item Files with suffix ``rep-bytes'', repeating the first 8 bytes for 32 times.
+In this second case, the number of repetitions is smaller than the first approach, therefore the entropy of the header is not as low as with the first approach; \item Files with suffix ``com-seq'', substituting the first 256 bytes of the file with a random succession of various low-entropy sequences.
+We used the uppercase alphabet, the lowercase alphabet, some common words, numbers between 0 and 22, and a repetition of the number zero.
+This third attack is still capable of reducing the entropy, but not as much as the previous two attacks, due to its fewer character repetitions. \end{itemize}

-As a result, our dataset is composed of a total of 5600 files, split in 2000 common files and 3600 encrypted by ransomware.
+In conclusion, our dataset is composed of 5600 files, split in 2000 common files and 3600 encrypted by ransomware.